FHRC Friends of Histon Road Cemetery: Constitution

 Become a Friend

 You can help look after Histon Road Cemetery by joining the Friends.
-The annual subscription is £5 per household and you will receive our newsletter three times a year, with progress reports and articles about some of those interred in the Cemetery.
+The annual subscription is £5 per household and you will receive our newsletter three times a year, with progress reports and articles about the Cemetery.
 You will be able to help with projects in the Cemetery if you wish and be welcome to attend our Annual General Meeting where you can voice your opinions and vote on Cemetery issues.

 You’ll also have the opportunity to volunteer with us but joining the group doesn’t mean you have to do this!
 There are all sorts of ways you can help if you would like to and have time, and it’s a great way to meet your lovely neighbours, but just by joining the Friends of Histon Road Cemetery you will strengthen our influence with the Council and help us to achieve our objectives.